Who Is This Credit Card Best For?

 - Concierge for booking event tickets, travel, and other services

-Bank of America customers can expect a slightly below average customer experience.
+Bank of America customers can expect an "average" customer experience.
 At least that’s according to the 2019 J.D.
 Power Credit Card Satisfaction survey.
-Bank of America ranked seventh (out of 11), with a score of 798 (the industry average was 806).
+Bank of America rated “About average.”
 You can reach customer service via phone 24/7 and there’s a mobile app to manage your card and other Bank of America accounts.
 The bank also offers a free FICO score.

 Bank of America provides standard security features for the industry, such as a zero liability guarantee for fraudulent purchases, locking of your card if the bank detects unusual activity, and account alerts you can customize.
 If your identity is ever stolen, you can access some identity theft resolution resources, as well.